ben-xD/cohelm-interview-test/README.md

 I'm glad I demonstrated code that is easy to read and maintain, that's one of my principles.

-Fundamentally the issues arose because my priorities were not aligned with the marking criteria.
-I wanted to do what i liked, rather than answer the test.
-However, I hope to **already** demonstrate empathy for the user in my portfolio, see https://orth.uk/projects and open source projects.
+However, this project was admittedly quite time consuming (reaching past 10 hours), and I decided I didn't want to continue spending more effort on it.
+That may have been caused by me deciding to experiment with new technologies.
+I hope to demonstrate empathy for the user in my portfolio, see https://orth.uk/projects and open source projects.
 I also consciously avoided NextJS-specific API, to avoid writing code that introduces vendor lock in.

 ## Getting started